automenta/spacegraphjs/README.md

 ## Development

-(This section can be expanded with build instructions if a build process is added later.)

 To run the demo locally, simply open `index.html` in a modern web browser that supports ES modules.

 ## Contributing